aschmiedeke/gbtdocs/docs/tutorials/hi_psw_tutorial.rst

 HI Position Switched (psw) Spectrum
 ###################################

+.. admonition:: Goal

-This tutorial will run you through the steps required to setup your scheduling blocks to execute an HI observation using position switching and how to calibrate the data.
+    This tutorial will run you through the steps required to

+    1. setup your scheduling blocks
+    2. execute an HI pointed observation (using position-switching)
+    3. calibrate the data

 .. admonition:: What you should already know